From His Perspective

 Look in yourself.
 And accept responsibilty for what's there.

-You may be beautiful, bright, creative, and talented, but you're too old to be
+You may be beautiful, bright, creative, and talented, but you're too

 running around blaming others and crying in public.